if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

-The Slide Object Control Action script is used to slide the controlled GameObject around the scene when changing the axis.
+Provides the ability to move a GameObject around by sliding it across the `x/z` plane in the scene by updating the Transform position when the corresponding Object Control axis changes.

-The effect is a smooth sliding motion in forward and sideways directions to simulate walking.
+  > The effect is a smooth sliding motion in forward and sideways directions to simulate walking.

+**Required Components:**
+ * `VRTK_ObjectControl` - The Object Control script to listen for the axis changes on.

+**Optional Components:**
+ * `VRTK_BodyPhysics` - The Body Physics script to utilise when checking for potential collisions on movement.

+**Script Usage:**
+ * Place the `VRTK_SlideObjectControlAction` script on any active scene GameObject.
+ * Link the required Object Control script to the `Object Control Script` parameter of this script.
+ * Set the `Listen On Axis Change` parameter on this script to the axis change to affect with this movement type.

 ### Inspector Parameters